llqyuan/scpwiki-average-ratings-data-analysis/README.md

 # SCP wiki data analysis project

-Compares how well-received each author of interest is to the average author on the site.
+Compares the ratings of different authors on the site.
 Average ratings were obtained by web scraping.
 When possible, ratings for specific authors were obtained manually from their dedicated author pages.
 Data was analyzed using R; the report can be found in rdata/report-ratings-of-authors.pdf.

 ## Technologies